bearror/literal-cat/README.md

 ## Summary

-TypeScript is based on [structural subtyping][type-compatibility].
-[Nominal types][nominal-typing] are useful for expressing concepts.
-Prefer composition over inheritance. *Therefore...* Compose tags by constraint.
+TypeScript is based on [structural subtyping][type-compatibility], but [nominal types][nominal-typing] are useful for expressing distinct concepts.
+Composing interfaces is a proven strategy. *Therefore...* Compose tags by constraint instead of defining a single tag per nominal concept.

 ```ts
 type Temperature = number & Unit<'celsius'>
 type Age = number & Integer & Nonnegative & Unit<'year'>
 ```

 Compatibility between contexts doesn't require negotiating the concepts (`Temperature` and `Age`), but only their constraints (`Integer`, `Nonnegative`, `Unit`).
-If we establish conventions for the constraints, there is no need to import anything.
+If we establish conventions for constraints, there is no need to import anything.

 ```ts
 // Constraints on the `number` literal type